BSchoolland/firebase-test/readme.md

 This is a simple chat application that uses Firebase's Firestore for real-time data syncing.

+## Live site

+The project is hosted with github pages so you can easilly see what's going on! https://bschoolland.github.io/firebase-test/
 ## Features

 - Real-time chat: Messages are updated in real-time across all connected clients.